chronot1995/cumulus-ansible-intermediate-mlag-nclu/README.md

 41: vlan100-v0@vlan100: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc noqueue state UP group default
     inet 172.16.121.1/24 scope global vlan100-v0
 ```

+On the Linux server itself, one can view the status of the LACP bond on the "uplink" interface with the following command:

 ```
 cumulus@server01:~$ cat /proc/net/bonding/uplink | grep Status